 Frederick Reid and his wife purchased te Adobe in 1951.
 He was a petroleum geologists and partner of the Golden Nugget Casino.
 During their 6 years at the Adobe they modernized it and used as a summer home.

 Dr. Weil was a local ophthalmologist.
 They lived in the Adobe from 1957-1972.

 The last private owners of the Adobe were Rudd & Sally Schoeffel.
 They owned the property from 1972 to 1989.
 They had previously renovated a Cliff May home in Point Loma and fell in love with the Adobe.
 They decided to move to Vista and raise their four children there.
 The pool in the back (no longer visible) was used by the local YMCA for swimming lessons.

 While at the Adobe, the Schoefflel's bought the bricks for the driveway from the Alcohol Beverage Control in Salt Lake City where an old building was being demolished.

-They also built a little house for their mother-in-law in 1980 keeping in line with the old adobe style.
+They also built a little house for Mr. Schoeffel's parents in 1980 keeping in line with the old adobe style.
 It has a modern kitchen, bathrooms, and even a fireplace!
 Today, this building is the Gallery and is home to monthly art shows featuring local artists.

 The Schoeffel's offered to sell the Adobe to the City of Vista in 1989.
 The city council began hearings and voted to approve escrow on July 10, 1989 buying it for $1 million.
 After the purchase, a core of volunteers built a museum from scratch.
 It was proposed to use the property as a wedding venue, and other events, for most of the income to offset maintenance costs.